groupdocs-annotation-cloud/docs/content/annotation/developer-guide/working-with-file-api.md

 |---|---
 |**srcPath**|Path of the source file including file name and extension e.g. */Folder1/file.ext*.
 Required.
 Can be passed as query string parameter or as part of the URL
 |**destPath**|Path of the destination file.
 Required.
 |srcStorageName|Name of the storage of source file.
-If not set, then default storage used
+If not set, then the API will use the default storage of the Application used to authenticate with
 |destStorageName|Name of the storage of destination file.
-If not set, then default storage used
+If not set, then the API will use the default storage of the Application used to authenticate with
 |versionId|Source file version id

 ## cURL Example ##